-The School is located in the Mubaku village is located in northwest Uganda with a population of 730 (389 male and 341 female) The surrounding area served by the school has a population 2,366 (1,134 male and 1,090 female).
+The School is located in the Mubaku village is located in northwest Uganda, with a population of 730 (389 male and 341 female).
+The surrounding area, served by the school, has a population 2,366 (1,134 male and 1,090 female).
 The village is in the heart of central Africa, near Lake Albert.
 Across Lake Albert is the Democratic Republic of Congo.
 It borders Murchison Falls National Park on the Southern bank of the Victoria Nile.
 Mubaku has undergone decades without significant development in terms of education, infrastructure, transportation, health facilities and access to clean water.

 The School is one of the efforts of the Mubaku Community Conservation Organization (MUCCO), a not for profit Community Based Organization (CBO).
-It is focused on eduction, health and sanitation, access to clean water and sustainable development for our community members in the Albertine region of Uganda.
+It is focused on eduction, health and sanitation, access to clean water and sustainable development for the Mubaku community in the Albertine region of Uganda.